loschtreality/Geather/README.md

 - [ ] Custom Components
 - [ ] Fetch all data on login
 - [ ] Custom start up page

+## Issues

+1. Android denies network connections to non https sources, including localhost and local IP
+2. Jest modules are not found, despite being installed
+3. Preload height of gif is incorrect, jumps on load
+4. Upon an unsuccessful return from the server, the app navigates to a new page

+## Notes

+1. Disable reoccurring fetching on landing page by refactoring server call